rnt/python-mydns/README.md

       --activate            activate soa record
       --deactivate          deactivate soa record
       --list                list all origins
-      --pretend             perform a dry run with no changes made (used with create/update/delete)
+      --find                find all records for given parameters, --data, --type and/or --name --pretend             perform a dry run with no changes made (used with create/update/delete)
       --update              update soa and rr records